-Brad Walker provides a guide to the treatment and prevention of golfer's elbow
+Brad Walker provides a guide to the treatment and prevention of a golfer's elbow.

-There are a number of conditions that affect the elbow area.
-The three most common conditions are "lateral epicondylitis" (tennis elbow), "medial epicondylitis" (golfers elbow), and medial collateral ligament sprain (throwers elbow).
+Several conditions affect the elbow area.
+The three most common conditions are "lateral epicondylitis" (tennis elbow), "medial epicondylitis" (golfers' elbow), and medial collateral ligament sprain (throwers elbow).

-The first two conditions are very similar, however the first affects the outside of the elbow (lateral), and the second affects the inside of the elbow (medial).
-For the purpose of this newsletter we will stick with the treatment of medial epicondylitis, or as it is more commonly known, golfers elbow.
+The first two conditions are very similar.
+However, the first affects the outside of the elbow (lateral), and the second affects the inside of the elbow (medial).
+For this newsletter.
+We will stick with the treatment of medial epicondylitis for this newsletter, or as it is more commonly known, golfers' elbow.

-Before we can understand just what golfers elbow is, it is important to have a general understanding of the structure of the elbow joint, and how the muscles, tendons, ligaments and bones help the elbow joint to function.
+Before we can understand just what a golfer's elbow is, it is crucial to understand the elbow joint's structure and how the muscles, tendons, ligaments, and bones help the elbow joint function.

-Golfers elbow occurs when there is damage to the muscles, tendons and ligaments around the elbow joint and forearm.
+Golfers elbow occurs when there is damage to the muscles, tendons, and ligaments around the elbow joint and forearm.
 Small tears, called micro tears, form in the tendons and muscles which control the movement of the forearm.
-They cause a restriction of movement, inflammation and pain.
-These micro tears eventually lead to the formation of scar tissue and calcium deposits.
-If untreated, this scar tissue and calcium deposits can put so much pressure on the muscles and nerves that they can cut off the blood flow and pinch the nerves responsible for controlling the muscles in the forearm.
+They cause a restriction of movement, inflammation, and pain.
+These micro-tears eventually lead to the formation of scar tissue and calcium deposits.
+If untreated, this scar tissue and calcium deposits can pressure the muscles and nerves to cut off the blood flow and pinch the nerves responsible for controlling the muscles in the forearm.

-By far the most common cause of golfers elbow is overuse.
-Any action which places a repetitive and prolonged strain on the forearm muscles, coupled with inadequate rest, will tend to strain and overwork those muscles.
+The most common cause of golfers' elbow is overuse.
+Any action that places a repetitive and prolonged strain on the forearm muscles, coupled with inadequate rest, will strain and overwork those muscles.

 There are also many other causes, like a direct injury, such as a bump or fall onto the elbow.
-Poor technique will contribute to the condition, such as using ill-fitted equipment, like golf clubs, tennis racquets, work tools, etc. While poor levels of general fitness and conditioning will also contribute.
+Poor technique will contribute to the condition, such as using ill-fitted equipment, like golf clubs, tennis racquets, work tools, etc. In contrast, inadequate levels of general fitness and conditioning will also contribute.

-Pain is the most common and obvious symptom associated with golfers elbow.
-Pain is most often experienced on the inside of the upper forearm, but can also be experienced anywhere from the elbow joint to the wrist.
+Pain is the most common and obvious symptom associated with a golfer's elbow.
+Pain is most often experienced inside the upper forearm but can also be experienced anywhere from the elbow joint to the wrist.

-Weakness, stiffness and a general restriction of movement are also quite common in sufferers of golfers elbow.
+Weakness, stiffness, and a general restriction of movement are also quite common in golfers' elbow sufferers.
 Even tingling and numbness can be experienced.

-There are a number of preventative techniques which will help to prevent golfers elbow, including bracing and strapping, modifying equipment, taking extended rests and even learning new routines for repetitive activities.
-However, there are three preventative measures that I feel are far more important, and effective, than any of these.
+Several preventative techniques will help prevent golfers' elbow, including bracing and strapping, modifying equipment, taking extended rests, and even learning new routines for repetitive activities.
+However, I feel three preventative measures are far more critical and useful than any of these.

-Before any activity be sure to thoroughly warm up all the muscles and tendons which will be used during your sport or activity.
+Before any activity thoroughly warm up all the muscles and tendons used during your sport or activity.

-Secondly, flexible muscles and tendons are extremely important in the prevention of most strain or sprain injuries.
-When muscles and tendons are flexible and supple, they are able to move and perform without being over stretched.
-If however, your muscles and tendons are tight and stiff, it is quite easy for those muscles and tendons to be pushed beyond their natural range of movement.
+Secondly, flexible muscles and tendons are essential in the prevention of most strain or sprain injuries.
+When muscles and tendons are flexible and supple, they can move and perform without being overstretched.
+If however, your muscles and tendons are tight and stiff, it is easy for those muscles and tendons to be pushed beyond their natural range of movement.
 When this happens, strains, sprains, and pulled muscles occur.

 To keep your muscles and tendons flexible and supple, it is important to undertake a structured stretching routine.
-For a comprehensive reference of over 100 clear photographs of every possible sports related stretch, consider getting a copy of my book - The Stretching Handbook.
+For a comprehensive reference of over 100 clear photographs of every sports-related stretch, consider getting a copy of my book - The Stretching Handbook.

-And thirdly, strengthening and conditioning the muscles of the forearm and wrist will also help to prevent golfers elbow.
-There are a number of specific strengthening exercises you can do for these muscles, but instead of me going into the details here, I have simply found another website that has already done all the hard work.
+And thirdly, strengthening and conditioning the forearm and wrist muscles will also help prevent golfers' elbow.
+There are several specific strengthening exercises you can do for these muscles, but instead of going into the details here, I have found another website that has already done all the hard work.

-The website, www.physsportsmed.com/issues/may_96/nirscpa.htm explains a number of exercises you can do, both with, and without weights, and also includes diagrams and comprehensive explanations of each exercise.
-Although the site is specifically about tennis elbow, the exercises also relate very well to golfers elbow.
+The website, www.physsportsmed.com/issues/may_96/nirscpa.htm, explains several exercises you can do, both with, and without weights, and includes diagrams and comprehensive explanations of each exercise.
+Although the site is specifically about tennis elbow, the exercises also relate very well to golfers' elbow.

 Golfers elbow is a soft tissue injury of the muscles and tendons around the elbow joint, and therefore should be treated like any other soft tissue injury.
 Immediately following an injury, or at the onset of pain, the R.I.C.E.R. regime should be employed.
 This involves Rest, Ice, Compression, Elevation, and Referral to an appropriate professional for an accurate diagnosis.

-The next phase of treatment (after the first 48 to 72 hours) involves a number of physiotherapy techniques.
-The application of heat and massage is one of the most effective treatments for removing scar tissue and speeding up the healing process of the muscles and tendons.
+The next phase of treatment (after the first 48 to 72 hours) involves several physiotherapy techniques.
+The application of heat and massage is one of the most effective treatments for removing scar tissue and speeding up the muscles and tendons' healing process.

-Once most of the pain has been reduced, it is time to move onto the rehabilitation phase of your treatment.
-The main aim of this phase is to regain the strength, power, endurance and flexibility of the muscle and tendons that have been injured.
+Once most of the pain has been reduced, it is time to move on to your treatment's rehabilitation phase.
+This phase aims to regain the strength, power, endurance, and flexibility of the muscle and tendons that have been injured.